-Hol ocaust Education: Map Studies

-Nar ne

-Dat e

-Per iod

-Ma p needed: Central Europe Today

-Act tivities:

-Use pag e the map of Central Europe Today to help you answer the following questions.
-Use the back of this ge for answers if needed.
+Hol ocaust Education: Map Studies Nar ne Dat e Per iod Ma p needed: Central Europe Today Àcı iivities: e the map of Central Europe Today to help you answer the following questions.
+Use the back of this te for answers if needed.
 1. 2.
-3. Write in the names of the countries shown on the map.
-Make a chart with three columns labeled "Large""Medium""Small" and place the names of the countries into each of these columns based on their size.
+Write in the names of the countries shown on the map.
+Make a chart with three columns labeled "Large"-"Medium"-"Small" and place the names of the countries into each of these columns based on their size.
 Which of the countries on this map have you heard about in news reports?
-What are some of the current events of Central Europe?
+What are some of the ٥, current events of Central Europe?
 Which of these events are new (within the past 6 months)?
 Which have been ongoing for over 6 months?
 Have any events been ongoing for more than a year?
-If so,

-4. why?
-Why do we hear about current events in places so far away?

-Can events in Europe affect what happens in the United States?
+If so, why?
+4. Why do we hear about current events in places so far away?
+5. Can events in Europe affect what happens in the United States?
 Why or why not?

-How big is Central Europe, shown on this map, compared to the United States?
+6. What languages are spoken in Central Europe?
+7. Do you think European children learn to speak more than one language?
+Why or why not?
+8. Do you think American children should learn to speak more than one language?
+Why or why not?
+9. How big is Central Europe, shown on this map, compared to the United States?
+10. How does the size of Europe and its countries affect how the people interact with each other across national borders? across national politics: